HelanaNady/HelanaNady/README.md

 ### 👩‍💻 About Me
 - 🚀 Always ready to embrace every new challenge and opportunity
-- 🌱 Committed to continuous learning and growth
+- 🌱 I'm currently learning **DSA**
-- 🎨 Beyond the realm of coding and tech, I find peace in my art and drawings
+- 🎨 Beyond the realm of coding, I find peace in my art and drawings

 ### 💬 Get in Touch: